 The bike is made from steel and has comfortable contact points.
 The seat height and position can be adjusted, as can the bars.

 There is also a bottle holder and a small set of wheels for moving around.
-With a 35lb flywheel and that adjustable resistance, this is the perfect exercise bike for the home gym!
+With a 35lb flywheel and that adjustable resistance, this is the perfect spin bike for the home gym.